Ketogenic diets

 - Scientific American

-What's more the linoleic acid in sunflower and soybean oil has clearly been shown to promote inflammation; in the typical large amounts in the food found in today's grocery stores.
+What is more the excessive polyunsaturated linoleic acid in sunflower and soybean oil has clearly been shown to promote inflammation; in the typical large amounts in the food found in today's grocery stores.
 It makes up around 10% of energy requirements; and should be no more than 2 percent.

 In small amounts, linoleic acid is in fact an essential fat; we cannot be healthy without it.
 But too much of a good thing is a killer.